tamunoWoks/drivers_assessment/README.md

 12. A traffic-lane control light with an illuminated red **"X"** means:
     **= Travel is not permitted in that lane.**
 ---
+13. Does a parent have the right to withdraw a previously given "parental consent" for someone under 18years of age with respect to an operator's license?